 An application of linear equations can be found in distance problems.
-When solving distance problems we will use the relationship rt = d or rate (speed) times time equals distance.
+When solving distance problems we will use the relationship d = rt or distance equals rate (speed) times time.
 There are a couple of ways we can represent this relationship:

 The first example on how to use the distance-rate-time relationship is solving for distance.
 Jason ran for 45 minutes, or 0.75 hours, at a speed of 7 miles per hour.
 How far did he run?

 We want to know how far he ran so that going to be the distance.
 We can see that the rate is going to be 7 miles per hour and the time is going to be 0.75 hours.
 We can use the following equation:

 Using this formula, we are going to multiply the rate, which is 7 miles per hour, or 7 miles in 1 hour, by the time, which is 0.75 hours, or 0.75 hours over 1.

 Remember from doing unit conversions, when we want to figure out our units, the goal is to get units to cancel.
 We can see that hours in the denominator and hours in the numerator are going to cancel out.
 So the answer is going to be in terms of miles, which is good since we are trying to find distance.